 Example: a T style pipe, the main length would be produced on a lathe, then a mill would be used to drill and then tap at a 90* angle.
 On a Swiss machine the spindle would stop rotating and live tools on crossbars would drill and then tap the hole.
-Entire cycle of parts can be finished on one machine.
+Entire part cycles can be accomplished with Swiss lathes.

 Swiss machines have a sub spindle which enables the rear face of the part to be machined.

 The crossbars can also be equipped with live tooling.
-Live tooling means they are powered.
-These tools can independently drill or flat sides of the part while the part is not rotating.
-Allowing to perform operations that would require a moving to a mill.
+Live tools are powered.
+These tools can independently drill or flat sides of the part while the part is not rotating or indexed.
+Allowing operations that would require a moving to a mill.

 In addition to having a large tool assortment is the ability to install redundant tooling.
 Redundant tooling meaning multiples of the same tool enabling “lights off” 24/7 manufacturing.
 If a tool breaks or passes it’s wear threshold the Swiss machine will use a backup tool.